Limited on All Sportsbooks for Winning Too Much on Live Betting • +$367,520 VerifiedSee Proof

 Frequently Asked Questions

-What is a 6-point teaser in NFL betting?
 A 6-point NFL teaser moves the point spread 6 points in your favor on two or more teams.
-Both teams must cover their adjusted spreads to win.
-The payout is lower than a standard parlay in exchange for the spread adjustment.
+Both teams must cover their adjusted spreads for the bet to win, similar to a parlay.
+The payout is significantly lower than a standard parlay — typically -110 to -120 for a two-team teaser — in exchange for the favorable spread adjustment.
+The mathematical value of a 6-point teaser depends entirely on which key numbers the adjustment crosses.
+Teasers that move through both 3 and 7 have demonstrated positive expected value over large samples, while teasers that cross fewer key numbers do not adequately compensate for the reduced payout.

-What NFL spreads are best for teasers?
-Favorites between -7.5 and -8.5 and underdogs between +1.5 and +2.5 offer the best teaser value in a 6-point teaser because you cross both the 3 and 7 key numbers — the most common winning margins in professional football.
+Favorites between -7.5 and -8.5 and underdogs between +1.5 and +2.5 offer the best teaser value in a 6-point teaser because you cross both the 3 and 7 key numbers — the two most common winning margins in professional football.
+These Wong teaser sweet spots have been demonstrated through decades of data to produce positive expected value when consistently applied.
+Spreads outside these ranges, particularly those that cross only one key number or zero key numbers, do not generate sufficient probability gain to justify the reduced teaser payout.

 Jake Sullivan